-- Set up a pledge page through MBCC’s First Giving website, allowing your supporters to safely donate online.
+- Create a pledge page through MBCC’s First Giving website, allowing your supporters to safely donate online.
 You can add photos and a personal message, and track your fundraising progress.

 - Record a message about the event on your answering machine or voicemail.

-- Hang your pledge sheet up along with a poster in a visible area at work or school.
-Your colleagues will see it and make a pledge without you having to ask.
+- Display your pledge sheet up along with a poster in a visible area at work, school, community center, or house of worship.
+Your colleagues will see it and make a pledge.

 - Double your pledges!
 Find out if your company has a matching gift program by contacting your Human Resources Department.
-Also mention this to your sponsors.
-Their employers may also have a program they can take advantage of and increase your pledges.
+Also mention this to your sponsors – their employers may also have a matching gift program to increase your pledges.

-- If you know someone who likes to swim or walk, encourage her/him to become a Designated Swimmer/Walker and help her/him raise money.
+- Encourage someone you know who enjoys fitness activities to participate as a Designated Swimmer/Walker and help her/him raise money.

-- And be sure to send out a follow-up email or letter after the event to let everyone know how it all went.
+- Remember to pledge yourself!
+And, be sure to send out a follow-up email or letter after the event to let everyone know how it all went.
 People who forgot to contribute before the event may be inspired to donate after the event.
 MBCC welcomes donations at all times!

 Back to Top